mujasoft/brewgen/README.md

 ## Why this exists?

-While working on my other project, vid2gif, I found it to be a genuinely handy tool and wanted to make it easily installable via Homebrew so others could benefit from it as well.
-To do that, I needed to create a Ruby formula file — but figuring out how to write one manually turned out to be time-consuming and frustrating.
+While working on my other project `vid2gif` I found it to be a genuinely handy tool and wanted to make it easily installable via Homebrew so others could benefit from it as well.
+To do that, I needed to create a Ruby formula file but figuring out how to write one manually turned out to be time-consuming and frustrating.
 That experience sparked an idea: what if I could automate the process using an LLM to generate a solid starter formula?

 Not only would it streamline the workflow for me but it could also help others publish their tools with minimal friction.